 - Substance use disorders and related problems are among society's most far-reaching health and social concerns.
-In the past year over 48,000 lowans sought substance abuse assessment and treatment services through an IDPH-licensed program. - According to SAMHSA, the national Substance Abuse and Mental Health Services Administration, 90% of people in the U.S. who experience substance use problems and need treatment do not perceive the need for care.
+In the past year over 47,000 lowans sought substance abuse assessment and treatment services through an IDPH-licensed program. - According to SAMHSA, the national Substance Abuse and Mental Health Services Administration, 90% of people in the U.S. who experience substance use problems and need treatment do not perceive the need for care. - Which Iowa Public Health Goals are we working to achieve?

-- It costs every person in the U.S. nearly \$1,000 each year for health care, law enforcement, motor vehicle crashes, crime, and lost productivity due to substance abuse. - The 2011 National Survey on Drug Use and Health identified Iowa as one of 10 states with the highest reported binge drinking. - In 2013, 108 out of 317 (34%) lowa traffic fatalities were alcohol or drug related (Governor's Traffic Safety Bureau).
+- It costs every person in the U.S. nearly \$1,000 each year for health care, law enforcement, motor vehicle crashes, crime, and lost productivity due to substance abuse. - The 2011 National Survey on Drug Use and Health identified Iowa as one of 10 states with the highest reported binge drinking. - In 2013, 108 out of 317 (34%) lowa traffic fatalities were alcohol or drug related (Governor's Traffic Safety Bureau). - The National Survey on Drug Use and Health indicates that more than 2.3 million adolescents aged 12 to 17 in 2014 were current users of illicit drugs.